 4. Bacon Ranch Chicken Poppers – Unbound Wellness

-These Chicken poppers with carrots provide you healthy fat, veggies and protein all in one little bite.
-They are really easy to make make.
+These Chicken poppers with carrots provide your healthy fat, veggies, and protein all in one little bite.
+They are really easy to make.
 You can mix all the ingredients in the food processor, flip it on for a few seconds, then mix in the chicken.
 Then you just roll it out and baked them in the oven for about half an hour.
 They are wonderful dipped in ranch dressing.
 Michelle includes a link to a good Paleo ranch dressing recipe.